simingc/comp20-schen/mbta/README.md

 Part 4: Resquest data from MBTA API, sort the info into each station

 Part 5: Render markers and info window for each station

+2. TA Ryan Havens help me solve a crucial problem in setting content of infowindow using the info requested from API regarding to asnychronous request properly.
+The content is only set after I click on the marker.

+3. I use approximately 14 hours doing this project.
+Spending most of my time on solving multi-info window and debugging all the minor problems.